 But it wouldn’t be a true adventure without a misadventure, right?!
 You know that fishing I mentioned?
 One thing that is really good for those fishermen is hatching mayflies.
 Jeff had explained that we may “run” into some, but he couldn’t guarantee one way or the other given their hatchings are very random.
 Well wouldn’t you know it, about 3-quarters into our trip we paddled into a big cloud of them.

 It was kind of hilarious, like end-of-the-world with locusts.
 Okay, yes I am being dramatic.
-And in typical girl fashion, I was squirming and swatting, but when I swatted just a little too aggressively, the kayak tipped and I immediately made the decision that I would rather deal with the bugs than ending up in the river.
+And in typical girl fashion, I was squirming and swatting.
+When I swatted just a little too aggressively, the kayak tipped and I immediately made the decision that I would rather deal with the bugs than end up in the river.

 Biking in Grand Rapids

-Grand Rapids has the Frederik Meijer Gardens & Sculpture Park
+Visiting the Frederik Meijer Gardens & Sculpture Park in Grand Rapids

 It’s a 158-acre botanical garden and outdoor sculpture park.
 That’s right.
 158 acres!